Operation King Kong

-The Operation King Kong (金剛計劃) was a joint military operation of the United States Navy and the Republic of China Armed Forces that started on the 8th February, 1955.
+Operation King Kong (金剛計劃) was a joint military operation of the United States Navy and the Republic of China Armed Forces that started on February 8, 1955.
 The objective was to withdraw soldiers, people and military equipment and supplies from the Dachen Islands, Pishan Island and Yushan Island to Taiwan.

 Background

 Although the Chinese Communist Party had established the People's Republic of China on October 1, 1949, the Chinese Civil War did not end at that time.
 In 1955, the Communists had already targeted Dachen Archipelago when they attacked the Yijiangshan Islands in Zhejiang province, but the Communists were incapable of simultaneously taking both of them.
 During the Battle of Yijiangshan Islands, the Communists bombed Dachen archipelago.
 One of the main reasons was to prevent the Nationalist garrison of Dachen Archipelago from reinforcing the Yijiangshan Islands.
-In fact, from November 1, 1954 thru November 4, 1954, within not more than 4 days, the People's Liberation Army Air Force had flown 49 sorties to bomb Dachen Archipelago, but none of the 721 bombs dropped hit their intended targets.
-On November 10, 1954, the Liberation Army bombers flew more than 70 sorties to support of the bombers to strike Nationalist army warships in the Dachen Archipelago, but only inflicted minor damages on five warships.
+In fact, from November 1, 1954, through November 4, 1954, within not more than 4 days, the People's Liberation Army Air Force had flown 49 sorties to bomb Dachen Archipelago, but none of the 721 bombs dropped hit their intended targets.
+On November 10, 1954, the Liberation Army bombers flew more than 70 sorties to support the bombers in striking Nationalist army warships in the Dachen Archipelago, but only inflicted minor damage on five warships.
 The unsuccessful strikes were because the experienced aircrew was busy preparing for the Battle of Yijiangshan Islands and missions against Dachen Archipelago were performed by inexperienced aircrew.
 However, after experiencing the two rather unsuccessful bombings, the Nationalists mistakenly believed that this was all that the Liberation Army air force was capable of and started to relax.
 However, they would pay a heavy price later on in 1955, after the end of the Battle of Yijiangshan Islands, when the combat-hardened aircrew with experience struck the Dachen Archipelago again.